 The first session is free!
 After that we ask for a contribution of $2 for adults and $1 for students at our Monday evening rehearsals, plus the annual dues of $10 for an individual or $20 for a family.
 Our Pre-paid dance cards do not expire.

 Not at all.
 Practice sessions are informal.
 We suggest wearing comfortable clothing and non-marking, low heeled shoes for dancing (no flip-flops or high-heels please).
 As members become more experienced, they may be invited to participate in a performance -- in that case our dance leader will help them find a costume.

 Children who are interested in dance and have the maturity to maintain attention for the 90 minute practices are allowed to attend with permission of the dance master.
 Parents are expected to stay during the session and supervise their children as needed.
 Dancing parents may bring non-dancing children if they are able to engage in quiet activity on the sidelines, but the children can not go to other parts of the building without supervision.

-Due to the close contact of dancing, FULL vaccination is required.
+Due to the close contact of dancing, FULL vaccination is recommended.
 Masks are recommended for all dance participants when community transmission rates are high.